I'm TJ Cichecki, a designer and creative technologist living and working in our Nation's Capitol

 I've worked across VC-backed startups, tech, government, hospitality, arts, and nonprofits.
 Some of the best brand thinking I've done came from applying a pattern from one industry to a completely different one.
 That range is hard to replicate if you've only ever worked in one category.

-Built for how things actually get used.
+Design for how it actually gets used.

 Great work on a screen means nothing if it falls apart at the printer, on a sign, or in the hands of someone who wasn't in the room when you presented it.
 I design for production and for the people who will carry the brand forward after the project wraps.